 What is PCOS?

-Polycystic Ovary Syndrome (PCOS) is a hormone disorder that affects 1 in 10 people with ovaries in the UK (1).
+Polycystic Ovary Syndrome (PCOS) is a hormone disorder that affects approximately 116 million people worldwide.
 It is a chronically underfunded, underdiagnosed and undertreated condition.
 In fact, there are probably more people with PCOS who just don’t know it.
+As an endocrine (hormone) disorder, PCOS also has reproductive and metabolic consequences.

 What are the symptoms?

 PCOS is a syndrome which means it is a collection of symptoms.
 It is not a disease, per se, it is a label to describe how the ovaries are working.
-Symptoms tend to begin during puberty although this isn’t the case for everyone with PCOS.
+Symptoms tend to begin during puberty although this isn’t the case for everyone.
 Symptoms vary from person to person and some people may even be asymptomatic.
-PCOS looks different for everyone which may explain why it takes on average over two years to be diagnosed (2).
+PCOS looks different for everyone which may explain why it takes on average over two years to be diagnosed.

-There may be many other symptoms which we yet don’t know are linked to PCOS.
+There may be many other symptoms that we don’t know are linked to PCOS.
 You are the expert of your own body so please remember that this list isn’t exhaustive.

 Excessive Hair Growth